-As everyone in Georgia knows, ac units are expensive to operate in the heat of the summer- and it costs even more when they are not working at 100% efficiency.
+As everyone in Georgia knows, AC units are expensive to operate in the heat of the summer.
+Also, it costs even more when they are not working at 100% efficiency.
 So, it is essential to conduct various regular maintenance activities that make sure the system uses the least amount of electricity possible.
 The very first and the easiest thing on your list of things to do is keeping the filters clean.

 Keeping Filters Clean

 Your air conditioner filter is engineered to trap any sediment, dust, and debris coming in through the air supply.
-If that dust and sediment were allowed to pass throught, it would not only stop up the mechanical functions of the equipment, it would end up in the ductwork and lower the air quality in your home.
+If that dust and sediment were allowed to pass through, it would not only stop up the mechanical functions of the equipment, it would end up in the ductwork and lower the air quality in your home.
 Filters are the tool used to stop this from happening.
-Having said that, when filters get clogged up, the hvac system will have to labor harder to pull the air in.
+Therefore, when filters are clogged up, the HVAC system will have to labor harder to pull the air in.
 While it labors harder, the motor runs faster and in turn more electricity will be used.

-It doesn’t take much to clog filters in an Air Conditioning unit, especially in the Lawrenceville Georgia area when it will be running around the clock for two to three months straight.
+It doesn’t take much to clog AC unit filters.
+This is especially true in the Lawrenceville, Georgia area when it runs around the clock for months straight.
 So, its advisable to examine your filters once every Thirty days or so no matter what kind of filter you are using.